alessandrotecnoprax/jlibrtp/jlibrtp/jlibrtp/README.txt

 In addition, developers will need a protocol to establish contact with peers, such as Session Initialization Protocol (SIP) and/or SDP.

-Our library accepts any kind of binary data, handles packet parsing and reordering, maintains a participant database and the control connection associated with the protocol.
+The library accepts any kind of binary data, handles packet parsing and reordering, maintains a participant database and the control connection associated with the protocol.
 The application is notified of received data through a callback-interface.
 The library supports IPv4, IPv6 and multicast.
 It does currently not support encryption,